SoumyaratnaDebnath/Picript-It/README.txt

 Description --
 ----------------------------------------------------

-Picrypt-It! is a Desktop Application (runnable in Windows).
-Picrypt-It! can be used to encrypt any digital image with password-protected texts.
+Picrypt-It is a Desktop Application (runnable in Windows) which can be used to encrypt any digital image with password-protected texts.

 Instructions --